Project-Sothea/Contingency/README.md

 2. Navigate to /server/, and start up the webserver with `python app.py`, so that users can upload their DataSheet.xlsx files.
    - If the server is down, collect the DataSheet.xlsx files using thumbdrives, then place them in the /server/uploads folder.
 Naming shouldn't matter.
 3. Run Merger.py, merge the DataSheets into a single merged_output.csv file.
-4. Go to PGAdmin, and run the following SQL command to clear the database:
+4. Go to PgAdmin, and run the following SQL command to clear the database:
 ```sql
 TRUNCATE TABLE admin CASCADE;
 ```